Did you know that even famous companies fail with their rebranding strategies?

 1. Saving Your Company’s Reputation

-SME owners are not immune to the mistakes of bad brand decisions, and this may result in public backlash.
+SME owners are not immune to the mistakes of bad brand decisions, which may result in public backlash.

 Bad coverage from the press or a reputation dented by consumers is a situation any brand wishes to avoid!